Stafford

 Stafford displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Stafford's dwelling structure, as per the latest Census, consisted of 67.9% houses and 32.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Brisbane metro's 67.2% houses and 32.8% other dwellings.
+Stafford's dwelling structures, as per the latest Census, comprised 67.9% houses and 32.1% other dwellings.
+In Brisbane metro, this was 73.5% houses and 26.5% other dwellings.
 Home ownership in Stafford stood at 19.8%, with mortgaged dwellings at 30.9% and rented ones at 49.3%.
-The median monthly mortgage repayment was $2,000, below the Brisbane metro average of $2,100.
-The median weekly rent figure in Stafford was $360, compared to Brisbane metro's $390.
-Nationally, Stafford's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.
+The median monthly mortgage repayment in Stafford was $2,000, higher than Brisbane metro's $1,863 but lower than the national average of $1,863.
+Median weekly rent in Stafford was $360, compared to Brisbane metro's $380 and the national figure of $375.

 Frequently Asked Questions - Housing